raspberrypilearning/getting-started-scratch/en/step_6.md

 if on edge, bounce
 ```

-In this example, the `point in direction`{:class="block3motion"} block automatically points your sprite to the right (`90` degrees) when the green flag is clicked.
+In this example, the `point in direction`{:class="block3motion"} block automatically points the sprite to the right (`90` degrees) when the green flag is clicked.
 If you change the number of degrees to `-90`, your sprite will point left.

 Add a `set rotation style`{:class="block3motion"} block and select `left-right`{:class="block3motion"} in the drop-down menu, so that your sprite will not flip upside down when it bounces on the edge of the Stage.